How this paper is set and answered

 - Role of Bureaucracy in Pakistan (British legacy, civil-military relations, neutrality, dilution of neutrality, political allegiance, power, corrupting the incumbent, institutional degradation, constitutional guarantees, indexing of salaries with the CPI or lack thereof.)

-- Public Administration and Code of Ethics (Effectiveness of the Estacode and the
+- Public Administration and Code of Ethics (Effectiveness of the Estacode and the Code of Ethics, Comparison with other countries)

 - The Policy Making Process: How Policies are Made (Six including diagnosis and six stages with cautions to be exercise at each stage)